Pirate-Hunter-Zoro/Deep-Q-Learning/README.md

 # About
 This is a repository containing my implementation of various problems and data structure implementations from NeetCode in Python.
 My instructions apply only to Mac and Linux users - Windows users are unfortunately on their own in getting this code to run on their machines!
-I am assuming you have Homebrew installed, as well as pyenv installed via Homebrew.
+I am assuming you have Homebrew installed, as well as both pyenv and swig installed via Homebrew.

 ## Instruction
 1. Navigate to a folder on your computer where you would like to clone this project via the command line and run the following command:<br>